The Book Guru

 Whether I am providing an initial overall "marketing/editorial assessment" and "developmental edit" of a writer's first draft; or, mentoring the writer--page-by-page--in a radically revised and more marketable second draft, my professional communication is based on one solid and inviolable foundation: the candid truth.
 I am not unkind when conveying tough truths, but I am not a sugar-coater, either.
 Other freelance editors and publishing professionals struggle to find "positive" things to say to a writer about an inherently unviable manuscript, so that the writer will not lose all hope and, instead, will believe that the manuscript is still worth the investment in an overall "edit".

-The truth is this: although first drafts will be much better after they are professionally edited, nine out of ten (or ten out of ten) of those manuscripts will remain unpublishable if they have been "edited" in a vacuum by professionals who have never acquired a manuscript at a Big Five publishing house; never negotiated an author/agent book contract; and never published, marketed and sold a finished book.
+The truth is this: although first drafts will be much better after they are professionally edited, the vast majority of these manuscripts will remain unpublishable if they have been "edited" in a vacuum by professionals who have never acquired a manuscript at a Big Five publishing house; never negotiated an author/agent book contract; and never published, marketed and sold a finished book.

 Retired English teachers; MFA professors; and copy-editors (even those with years of Big Five publishing experience) are simply not qualified to assess the marketability of a manuscript's content, or to understand the manuscript's weaknesses and strengths in reaching a targeted readership.

-Protecting writers' feelings, and leaving them "hope" that their books will sell a lot of copies after their manuscripts are "edited" by freelancers who have no Big Five book acquisitions experience, is a well-intentioned endeavor, but I want no part of it.
+Protecting writers' feelings, and leaving them "hope" that their books will sell a lot of copies after their manuscripts are "edited" by freelancers who have no Big Five book acquisitions experience, is a well-intentioned endeavor; however, sadly, it ultimately leads emerging writers into a house of mirrors..

-I refuse to take a writer's money and hard work, and return an "edited" manuscript, advising them to develop a particular storyline or characterization or chapter; when, in truth, the writer should be re-envisioning the whole book in a new more viable manuscript, with a new, stronger, and more powerful story and writing voice.
+I refuse to take a writer's money and hard work, and return an "edited" manuscript, advising them to develop a particular storyline or characterization or chapter; when, in truth, the writer would benefit from reviewing the book project, as a whole, and adding more depths to the narratives; or creating a stronger conceptual framework; or increasing the resonance to the overall writing voice and point-of-view.

 Getting your manuscript edited by a professional who has no book acquisitions/and marketing expertise---i.e., one who has never rejected a submission, let alone fallen in love with one, and bought it, and published the book---will leave you with a better manuscript that shows more promise.
 But, that doesn't go far in the real world, where only books that "deliver" are successfully published, and the ones that show "promise" are never read.